Backpropagation Algorithm

 A multi layer neural network could be defined as this:

-Assume \(layer_i\) means the number of neural in layer i, then the variables in the equations could be explained as below:
+Assume \(layer_i\) means the number of neurons in layer i, then the variables in the equations could be explained as below:

 x

-is the input, which is a row vector, it has \(layer_1\) elements.- \(w_i\) meas the weights in layer
+is the input, which is a row vector, it has \(layer_1\) elements.- \(w_i\) means the weights in layer

 i